-This German Cucumber Salad is budget-friendly, very easy to make and perfect for a family dinner, party or potluck.
-It’s is so popular in Germany that they even have a Wikipedia page for it.
+This German Cucumber Salad is budget-friendly, easy to make, and perfect for a family dinner, party, or potluck.
+Cucumber salad (called Gurkensalat in German) is very popular in Germany and is often served as a side dish with meat or fish.

-I really like to use small field cucumbers for this salad when they are available in grocery stores here in Toronto.
-It usually happens in August and September.
-I love them because they are local, super fresh, crunchy and slightly sweet.
+I prefer to buy small field cucumbers for this salad when they are available in grocery stores here in Toronto.
+I love them because they are local, super fresh, crunchy, and slightly sweet.
 But large field cucumbers or English cucumbers work great too.
-If you use large field cucumbers, make sure to peel them and also remove the seeds.
+If you use large field cucumbers, make sure to peel them and remove the seeds.

-The salad tastes better when chilled so place it in the fridge for at least one hour before serving.
-And don’t be afraid to make a big batch as this salad keeps well in the fridge and even tastes better as cucumbers ferment a bit.
+This cucumber salad tastes better when chilled so place it in the fridge for at least one hour before serving.
+And don’t be afraid to make a big batch as it keeps well in the fridge and even tastes better the next day as cucumbers ferment a bit.

 - 2 pounds small field cucumbers (English cucumbers would also work), thinly sliced